-9 credits/points of Honors in Practice Course or Contract Work: All Honors Service-Learning Scholars are encouraged to complete an Honors Think Tank seminar (3 POINTS) and at least TWO service-oriented contracts (3 POINTS each).
-Alternatively, students may complete service contracts and/or take service-learning courses for a total of 9 credits/points.
-These points count toward the 9 Honors in Practice points required sophomore and junior years in the Honors Program.
+9 credits/points of Honors in Practice Course or Contract Work: All Honors Community-Engaged Scholars are encouraged to complete an Honors Think Tank seminar (3 POINTS) and at least TWO community-engaged honors contracts (3 POINTS each).
+Alternatively, students may complete service contracts and/or take community-engaged courses for a total of 9 credits/points.
+These points count toward the 9 Honors in Practice points suggested for sophomore and junior years in the Honors Program.

-Honors Capstone: For their honors capstone projects, Service-Learning Scholars must develop and implement a sustainable service project that addresses a community-identified need.
+Honors Capstone: For their honors capstone projects, Community-Engaged Scholars must develop and implement a sustainable service project that addresses a community-identified need.
 Like other honors students, they enroll in a one-credit capstone proposal course before completing the project.
-The written part of the capstone project must be a service-learning portfolio that documents all of the student’s service-learning experiences at USU and reflects specifically and in detail on the relationship between the capstone project and the student’s academic discipline.
+The written part of the capstone project must be a community-engaged learning portfolio that documents all of the student’s community-engaged learning experiences at USU and reflects specifically and in detail on the relationship between the capstone project and the student’s academic discipline.
 For honors students, this reflective writing must be substantial and meet the requirements of an honors capstone project.

-In order to complete this work, students must first apply through the Center for Civic Engagement and Service-Learning to be a Service-Learning Scholar, usually while they still have at least four semesters remaining before graduation.
+In order to complete this work, students must first apply through the Center for Community Engagement to be a Community-Engaged Scholar, usually while they still have at least four semesters remaining before graduation.

 The University Honors Program offers its students the opportunity to ground their honors work in topics of global concern.
 Focusing on both academic understanding and practical application, Global Engagement Scholars are students who have learned to think deeply and to engage thoughtfully with the international issues that shape their disciplines.
 The resulting transcript designation of Global Engagement Scholar communicates to future employers and/or graduate programs the student’s commitment to international communication and understanding.

 To earn the Global Engagement Scholar transcript designation, students must meet the following requirements:

 Foreign Language Competence: Students must complete two years of coursework (or equivalent competency testing) in a foreign language.